Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

 To perform a flip on $b$, we use $Awake[T]$ to find $\varphi(b)$ and use $Asleep[T]$ to help update $Awake[T]$.
 After every flip, $Awake[T]$ and $Asleep[T]$ are updated accordingly.
-Both $Awake[T]$ and $Asleep[T]$ are stored as {\em splittable queues}, which support three types of operations on a list: (1) {\em Enqueue} an atom, either at the head or the tail of the list; (2) {\em dequeue} the head or the tail of the list; (3) {\em split} the list at an atom $x$, which is preceded by a {\em search} for $x$ in the list.
-A data structure for implementing a splittable queue was given in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, whose performance is shown below.
+Both $Awake[T]$ and $Asleep[T]$ are stored as {\em splittable queues}, which support three types of operations on a list: (1) {\em enqueue} an atom, either at the head or the tail of the list; (2) {\em dequeue} the head or the tail of the list; (3) {\em split} the list at an atom $x$, which is preceded by a {\em search} for $x$ in the list.
+An {\em atom} can be a bitangent or an elementary curve.

-\lemmaspace \begin{lemma} \cite{ref:PocchiolaCo95,ref:PocchiolaTo96} A sequence of $O(n+k)$ enqueue, dequeue, and split operations on a collection of $n$ initially empty splittable queues can be performed in $O(n+k)$ time. \end{lemma} \lemmaspace

-An {\em atom} in our problem can be a bitangent or an elementary curve.
 Further, an elementary curve may be divided into multiple pieces by the endpoints of some free bitangents in a good pseudo-triangulation, in which case an atom may be only a portion of an elementary curve.
 In any case, the complexity of each atom is $O(1)$.
+A data structure for splittable queues was given in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, whose performance is shown below.

+\begin{lemma} {\em \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}} A sequence of $O(n+k)$ enqueue, dequeue, and split operations on a collection of $n$ initially empty splittable queues can be performed in $O(n+k)$ time. \end{lemma}

 For a pseudo-triangle $T$, a portion of $\partial T$ is called an {\em obstacle arc} if that portion lies entirely on the boundary of a certain obstacle.

 Initially, we compute $Awake[T]$ and $Asleep[T]$ for each pseudo-triangle $T$ in $\calT_0$, using $O(n)$ enqueue operations.
 Consider a flip on a minimal bitangent $b$ in the current good pseudo-triangulation $\calT$.
 Let $R=Rtri(b)$ and $L=Ltri(b)$.
 Let $b^*=\varphi(b)$, $p^*=Tail(b^*)$, and $q^*=Head(b^*)$.
 Let $\calT'$ be the resulting pseudo-triangulation after the flip.
 Let $R'=Rtri(b^*)$ and $L'=Ltri(b^*)$.
 To maintain the minimal bitangents in $\calT'$, we need to find the bitangent with the smallest $u_0$-slope in $B(\partial T)$ (i.e., $b_{T}$), for each $T\in \{R',L'\}$.
 Below, we only discuss the case for $R'$ (the case for $L'$ is similar).